jimhigson/oboe.js-dissertation/main/main.md

 is better if this part is loaded on-demand rather than increase the initial page load time.

-Require's `optimise` was originally intended to automate the creation of a combined Javascript file for Oboe.
-Oboe would not benefit from AMD because everybody who uses it will use all of the library but using Require to find a working source order would save having to manually implement one.
+Require's `optimise` was originally chosen to automate the creation of a combined Javascript file for Oboe.
+Oboe would not benefit from AMD because everybody who uses it will need all of the library but using Require to find a working source order would avoid having to manually implement one.
 Unfortunately this was not feasible.
 Even after optimisation, Require's design necessitates that calls to the `require` function are left in the code and that the Require run-time component is available to handle them.
 At more than 5k gzipped this would have more than doubled Oboe's download footprint.
-With about 15 source files and a fairly sparse dependency graph, finding a working order on paper proved simpler than integrating with tools offering to automate the process.
+With about 15 source files and a fairly sparse dependency graph, finding a working order on paper proved a simpler task than integrating with tools offering to automate the process.
-After finding a Grunt plugin analogous to the unix `cat` command it was trivial to create a build process which produces a distributable library requiring no dependency management code to be loaded at run-time.
+After finding a Grunt plugin analogous to the unix `cat` command it was trivial to create a build process which produces a distributable library while requiring no dependency management code to be loaded at run-time.

 For future consideration there is Browserify [@browserify].
 This library reverses the